It begins: Free agency in NBA starts with a flourish

 Philadelphia has been one of the teams often mentioned as a club that would pursue James this summer, and that still may be the case.

 For Dallas, persistence paid off.
-The Mavs finally are getting DeAndre Jordan.
+The Mavericks finally are getting DeAndre Jordan.

 Jordan agreed to sign with Dallas three years ago, then changed his mind and social media went beyond abuzz over what happened next.
 Former teammate Blake Griffin and coach Doc Rivers were part of a contingent that went to his house and stayed with him until the deal was official.

-But he agreed quickly this time to a one-year, $24.1 million deal and will finally be part of the Mavericks.
+But he agreed quickly this time to a one-year, $24.1 million deal and will finally be part of the Mavs.

 Denver added to the huge night of spending out West when it got Will Barton to commit to staying in what will be a four-year deal that could be worth more than $50 million if he doesn't opt out a year early, and that move comes on the cusp of the Nuggets getting talented big man Nikola Jokic to stay in what will be a five-year deal worth nearly $150 million.